-Planning obligations are a necessary cost of development and it is expected that the likely cost of obligations will have been factored into the development costs from an early stage.
-The PPG on Viability identifies that it is the responsibility of site promoters to engage in plan-making, take into account any costs including their own profit expectations and risks, and ensure that proposals for development are policy compliant.
+Planning obligations are a necessary cost of development and it is expected that the likely cost of obligations will have been factored into the development costs from an early stage (including the price paid for the land to be developed).
+The Planning Practice Guidance on Viability identifies that it is the responsibility of site promoters to engage in plan-making, take into account any costs including their own profit expectations and risks, and ensure that proposals for development are policy compliant.
 The price paid for land is not a relevant justification for failing to accord with relevant policies.
 The council considers that a viability assessment is unlikely to be necessary for the majority of planning applications as the cost of planning obligations including affordable housing should have been taken into account at the earliest stages of land purchase and/ or scheme design and costings.

 In terms of local planning policies, the council has fully considered the cumulative impact of its policy requirements on development viability as part of the preparation of the City Plan 2019-2040, supporting Supplementary Planning Documents and the CIL Charging Schedule, as required by the PPG on viability.
 This has demonstrated the general viability of development in Westminster and demonstrated that the requirements of planning policies will not threaten the viability of typical sites in the city.
-This evidence supports the council's expectation that in general the planning obligations identified in this SPD are deliverable, subject to further detailed viability testing prior to adoption.
+In the interest of comprehensiveness and providing a robust evidence base, the council has reviewed its viability evidence prior to adoption of this SPD.
+The City Plan and POAH SPD Viability Study (July 2023) has been published on the council's website alongside this SPD.
+All this evidence supports the council's expectation that in general the planning obligations identified in this SPD are deliverable.

-8.2.2 Methodology & assessment of viability appraisals
+Methodology & assessment of viability appraisals

-The PPG on Viability sets out the government's recommended Existing Use Value (EUV) of the land, plus a premium approach to viability assessment for Planning (often referred to as 'existing use value plus' - EUV+).
+The Planning Practice Guidance on Viability sets out the government's recommended Existing Use Value (EUV) of the land, plus a premium approach to viability assessment for Planning (often referred to as 'existing use value plus' - EUV+).
 The PPG should be referred to for further guidance on how to apply this approach.